-Statistical analysis and graph generation were performed using the software R-3.6.1 (R Foundation for Statistical Computing, 2019).
+Statistical analysis and graph generation were performed using the software R[©] Version 3.6.1 (R Foundation for Statistical Computing, 2019).
 Odds ratio (RR) and 95% confidence interval (95%CI) were calculated for each article.
-The presence of heterogeneity in the meta-analysis was assessed with the value of the percentage I square ($I^{2}\%$) and Cochran's Q test.
-Low heterogeneity was considered when I2 reached 25%, moderate when I2 was close to 50%, and high when I2 was close to 75%, according to the Higgins and Thompson classification(15).
-Fixed effects models were used for low and moderate heterogeneity, whereas random effect model was used for high heterogeneity.
-The result of meta-analysis was reproduced graphically in a forest plot.
-Egger's linear regression test(16); funnel plot was also used to check possible publication bias.
-In case Egger's test returned with a significant result, Duval and Tweedie's trim-and-fill method was used.
+The presence of heterogeneity in the meta-analysis was assessed using the value of the percentage I square (I2%) and Cochran's Q test.
+Low heterogeneity was considered when I2 reached 25%; moderate when I2 was close to 50%; and high when I2 was close to 75%, according to the Higgins and Thompson classification(15).
+Fixed effects models would be used for low and moderate heterogeneity, whereas the random effect model was used for high heterogeneity.
+The meta-analysis result was reproduced graphically with a forest plot.
+Egger's linear regression test(16) and the funnel plot were also used to check for possible publication bias.
+If Egger's test returned a significant result, we would use the Duval & Tweedie cut and fill procedure.
 There were no analyzes of pre-planned subgroups.
-The Mantel-Haenszel method was used to analyze combined data,
+Mantel-Haenszel method was used to analyze the combined data extracted from the studies selected in this meta-analysis.
+The estimator described by DerSimonian-Laird was used to calculate the variance between studies (tau2).
+A value of p<0.05 was considered statistically significant.